hEmi44/hEmi44/README.md

 - Building back-end features and the reporting layer of enterprise software for statutory auditors and accountants
 - Designing an internal platform for the team
-- Shipping a privacy-first side project, more on that once v1 is out
+- Shipping a privacy-first side project, v1 building

 ### How I work